 Stick to RBD/DBR zones for awhile; see if your results change for the better.

-Again, I’m not saying you won’t find RBR/DBD zones that cause reversals from time to time because you will – check my daily analysis to find the one’s worth trading.
+Again, I’m not saying you won’t find RBR/DBD zones that cause reversals from time to time because you will.

 My point is, in the grand scheme of things, they don’t perform that well compared to RBD/DBR zones.
 They might provide the occasional bounce every now and again, but nothing like the large trend changing reversals we see from RBD/DBR zones.